Fastdruid/ReCDTV/Connectors/CN9.md

 Volume summary  89
 Read TOC        8a ml tt 00 00 00 00            ml=select MSF or LSN values, tt=track# to start from or 0 for volume summary
 Pause/Resume    8b pp 00 00 00 00 00            $80 or 0 will pause/unpause
-Front panel     a3 ed 00 00 00 00 00            Enable or disable SPI interface ($20 is enable, 0 is disable).
+Front panel     a3 ed 00 00 00 00 00            Enable or disable I2C interface ($20 is enable, 0 is disable).
 ```
 ## CDROM status